BitPoet/WireCachePoetRedis/README.md

 ## Status
 This is a first release and may still experience major changes.
-It used prefixes to separated ProcessWire and non-ProcessWire contents.
+It used prefixes to separate ProcessWire and non-ProcessWire contents.
 That part is still being finalized.
 Unless you are daring and willing to take a stab at the code in case things go wonky, you'll probably want to wait a week or two for a beta version.